Tips & Tricks

 For example:

-• informational: answer bank account FAQs (we are here now) (Q3 2022)
+• Informational: answer bank account FAQs (we are here now) (Q3 2022)

-• transactional: help a user transfer funds (Q1 2023)
+• Transactional: help a user transfer funds (Q1 2023)

-• conversational: proactively prompt a user to transfer funds based on spending trends (Q4 2023)
+• Conversational: proactively prompt a user to transfer funds based on spending trends (Q4 2023)

 Product managers need to think of conversational AI experiences as products and not just features.
-Thinking ahead and pushing the boundaries of experiences are at the core of the product management role and these tips can be used as a guide to efficiently carry out that role.
+Thinking ahead and pushing the boundaries of experiences are at the core of the product management role, and these tips can be used as a guide to efficiently carry out that role.